• Skip to primary navigation

 Organizing Seeds

-Usually around this time of the year I take my seed box (often messy at this time), and sort all the seeds into categories.
+Usually, in the death of winter, I take my seedbox (often messy from last summer) and sort all the seeds into categories.

 • Root vegetables